-Did you know that the first African American to be elected to United States Congress was a Sigma?
+Did you know that the first African American to be elected to United States Congress as a Democrat was a Sigma?
 During his time at Columbia University, Arthur W. Mitchell pledged Phi Beta Sigma Fraternity, Inc.